GG-Muniz/holbertonschool-printf/README.md

 ## Table of Content
 :computer: _printf.c: This is the main code, of our costum _printf functions.

+:computer: digits.c: File will parse the character strings and format digits.

 :computer: helper_funtions.c: Contains all helper functions called in _printf.c

 :computer: main.h: It's the header file, contains the prototype to functions.